 The Mirroring Effect is the behavior in which one person subconsciously imitates the gesture, speech pattern, or attitude of another.
 Mirroring often occurs in social situations, particularly in the company of close friends or family.
 The concept often affects other individual’s notions about the individual that is exhibiting mirroring behaviors, which can lead to the individual building rapport with others.

 Remember when Andy from show ‘The Office’ is talking about personality mirroring and he goes to annoying levels?
 That’s not what we’re talking about here.
 I don’t think intentionally mirroring someone else’s quirks is going to get you more business.
 But wielding their subconscious desire to mirror human behavior around them IS something we can utilize within a website design.

-By giving them an idea of what an ideal interaction looks like with you and your company through high quality photography, you can increase a subconscious desire to have that kind of positive interaction with you.
-You can see from my home page as I help people with web design in Minneapolis, I’ve actually filmed a positive interaction with me and a web design client.
-This is 100% authentic interaction here, notice I didn’t use stock video or photography, but instead opted to include someone in the business (me,) and a really customer/client.
-That’s how it should be, this gives people a real view of the value you provide.
+By giving them an idea of what an ideal interaction looks like with you and your company through high-quality photography, you can increase a subconscious desire to have that kind of positive interaction with you.
+You can see from my home page as I help people with web design in Minneapolis, I’ve actually filmed a positive interaction between me and a web design client.
+This is 100% authentic interaction here.
+Notice I didn’t use stock video or photograph but instead opted to include someone in the business (me,) and a real customer/client.
+That’s how it should be; this gives people a real view of the value you provide.

 - Center it around a key value proposition.

 - Make it something you can provide that’s generally different from a lot of your competitors.

 - Show close up smiling faces and communication to really get a visceral reaction/make the mirroring effect highly instinctual.

 Share Positive Stories of Previous Interactions with Ideal Clients/Customers